SARS-CoV-2: Infection and transmission

 Human-to-human transmission of SARS‑CoV‑2 was confirmed on 20 January 2020 during the COVID-19 pandemic.
 Transmission was initially assumed to occur primarily via respiratory droplets from coughs and sneezes within a range of about 1.8 m.
 Laser light scattering experiments suggest that speaking is an additional mode of transmission and a far-reaching one, indoors, with little air flow.
 Other studies have suggested that the virus may be airborne as well, with aerosols potentially being able to transmit the virus.
 During human-to-human transmission, between 200 and 800 infectious SARS‑CoV‑2 virions are thought to initiate a new infection.
-If confirmed, aerosol transmission has biosafety implications because a major concern associated with the risk of working with emerging viruses in the laboratory is the generation of aerosols from various laboratory activities which are not immediately recognizable and may affect other scientific personnel.
+If confirmed, aerosol transmission has biosafety implications because a major concern associated with the risk of working with emerging viruses in the laboratory is the generation of aerosols from various laboratory activities which are not immediately recognisable and may affect other scientific personnel.
 Indirect contact via contaminated surfaces is another possible cause of infection.
 Preliminary research indicates that the virus may remain viable on plastic (polypropylene) and stainless steel (AISI 304) for up to three days, but it does not survive on cardboard for more than one day or on copper for more than four hours.
-The virus is inactivated by soap, which destabilizes its lipid bilayer.
+The virus is inactivated by soap, which destabilises its lipid bilayer.
 Viral RNA has also been found in stool samples and semen from infected individuals.

 The degree to which the virus is infectious during the incubation period is uncertain, but research has indicated that the pharynx reaches peak viral load approximately four days after infection or in the first week of symptoms and declines thereafter.
 The duration of SARS-CoV-2 RNA shedding is generally between 3 and 46 days after symptom onset.

 A study by a team of researchers from the University of North Carolina found that the nasal cavity is seemingly the dominant initial site of infection, with subsequent aspiration-mediated virus-seeding into the lungs in SARS‑CoV‑2 pathogenesis.
 They found that there was an infection gradient from high in proximal towards low in distal pulmonary epithelial cultures, with a focal infection in ciliated cells and type 2 pneumocytes in the airway and alveolar regions respectively.

 Studies have identified a range of animals—such as cats, ferrets, hamsters, non-human primates, minks, tree shrews, raccoon dogs, fruit bats, and rabbits—that are susceptible and permissive to SARS-CoV-2 infection.
 Some institutions have advised that those infected with SARS‑CoV‑2 restrict their contact with animals.